New South Wales Labor Party: 2023–present

+Since coming into office the party has officially achieved two election commitments: enshrining Sydney Water and Hunter Water as permanent public institutions via a Constitutional amendment; raising the stamp duty exemption threshold for first-home buyers from $650k to $800k.

 Attempted party reforms

 Between 2009 and 2014, the Independent Commission Against Corruption (ICAC) began or completed a series of investigations into the behaviours of a number of Labor politicians, including Angela D'Amore, Tony Kelly, Ian Macdonald, Eddie Obeid, Karyn Paluzzano, and Joe Tripodi.
 The ICAC made a series of adverse findings against all six politicians, although Paluzzano was the only one to face criminal charges.
 For bringing the party into disrepute, Kelly had his membership of Labor terminated in 2011; both Macdonald and Obeid had their membership terminated in 2013; and Tripodi suffered the same fate in 2014.
 Other investigations and criminal charges were laid against Craig Thomson, a federal politician from New South Wales, and Michael Williamson, a senior Labor official, also from New South Wales.
 Both Thomson and Williamson were adversely implicated in the Health Services Union expenses affair.
 Their membership of NSW Labor was terminated in 2014.

 Seeking to stamp out perceived corruption and factional infighting, Senator John Faulkner began a process of reforms that proposed to include rank–and–file members in decisions such as the selection of candidates for Senate and Legislative Council vacancies and party tickets, and a vote in the direct election of the New South Wales parliamentary leaders.
 However, Faulkner's reform proposals were mostly rejected at NSW Labor's 2014 conference.
 The direct election of party leader gained support with effect from after the 2015 election.

 Following the suspension of the general secretary of NSW Labor, Kaila Murnain in 2019, the NSW Labor Leader Jodi McKay and federal Labor Leader Anthony Albanese announced a further review into the party.
 Michael Lavarch conducted the review after Murnain admitted to the Independent Commission Against Corruption (New South Wales) that she was aware that billionaire property developer Huang Xiangmo made an illegal $100,000 donation to NSW Labor in 2016.
 The Lavarch Review recommended changes to internal governance and oversight mechanisms within NSW Labor including the establishment of a State Executive Board to oversee the existing NSW Labor Administrative Committee.